Rock Machine–Rebels conflict: Conflict

 On 18 March 2011.
 Rebels WA President Nick Martin was the victim of an assassination attempt by the Rock Machine, when he was shot through the elbow out the front of his Perth home.
 He survived the attempt with only minor surgery needed.
 On 24 March 2011, the police launched raids against both the Rebels and the Rock Machine, on nine separate properties in Australia.
 The raids resulted in the confiscation of over a dozen illegal rifles, a military practice mortar, 101 rounds of 30-30 ammunition and 136 rounds of 0.38 calibre ammunition, a 0.45, a semi-automatic pistol, 114 rounds of ammunition.
 Only two members of the groups were charged in these raids, however the police announced that they had charged a member of the Rock Machine with the shooting of the Rebels president earlier in the year.

 In 2012, The Rock Machine opened their second chapter in Perth, City Crew Perth or South Perth chapter after several members of the Finks Motorcycle Club defected to the Rock Machine MC.
 The Finks also had an ongoing rivalry with the Rebels Motorcycle Club.
-In 2013, one of the Rock Machine Perth chapters Patched-over to the Bandidos Australia.
-The conflict saw a significant decrease in hostilities as both groups had suffered setbacks due to police raids.

-In January 2018.
-It was announced by authorities that the Rock Machine had reopened its main Perth clubhouse and that tensions had resumed between the two groups with several incidents.
-In the same month a member of the Rock Machine was arrested for a domestic incident.
-On 12 December 2020, former president of the Rebels Motorcycle Club (was still an active member at the time of his death) Nick Martin was shot and killed by a sniper during a drag racing show at the Perth Motorplex, several others were injured in the attack.
-"It (the bullet) zoomed across the bitumen tracks, grazing the body a five-year-old boy and hitting former Rebels bikie boss Nick Martin in the chest, before striking the arm of former Bandidos member Ricky Chapman, who was sitting behind him."
-During the funeral of Martin, his house was robbed and the intruders stole over $20,000 from his widow.
-Nothing was confirmed at the time but authorities listed the Rock Machine among the list of possible suspects in both the assassination and robbery.
-These events resulted in a massive Police crackdown in 2021, with authorities charging 102 people with 267 offences and seizing more than 50 firearms, members of both the Rock Machine and Rebels were involved.
+In 2013, Rock Machine Australia and New Zealand patched over to the Bandios MC and handed their charters back to Canada.